anon-blue/anon.blue/README.txt

 ayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has a lmost a shaved head, and has some facial hair.
 He wears glasses off and on and i s a heavy methamphetamine user.
-Could be in the Traverse City / Alanta Mi / Linc oin Mi / Alpena MI Areas (Also has a brother in Kentucky)
+Could be in the Traverse City / Alanta Mi / Linc oin Mi a Alpena MI Areas (Also has a brother in Kentucky)
                                                                  ALERT!Tre Wayne
  Gage Jose Pierce.
 Wanted by the Michigan State Police Post for theft & child mo